Best Toys & Enrichment for Degu

 Physical Exercise Recommendations for Degu

 Physical activity for Degu should reflect their very high exercise needs and Small (6-10 oz) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Degu, effective exercise includes supervised play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+If you see heavy breathing, slowing down, reluctance to continue, or lying down during activity, your pet is fatigued.
 Degu small animals with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Degu small animals need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Degu benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Degu